Fancytuba06/Terraform/README.md

+# Tips
+# Tom is the perfect example of a brainless guy

-# Only For Entertainment Purpose🤓.
+# This Is Only For Entertainment Purpose 🤓
-# I Repeat Not For Education 😎
+# Not For Education 😎